andrewpey/vtland/_posts/2018-11-10-hell-or-high-water.md

 ![](/assets/hell-or-high-water/rth3_short.gif)

-Yes, this is an action game built on top on Voxel Tycoon in less then a week for this Halloween, called **Railroad to Hell 3**.
+Yes, this is an action game built on top on Voxel Tycoon in less than a week for this Halloween, called **Railroad to Hell 3**.

-While simple, it's absolutely complete: you have to break through dozens of waves of pumking that trying to kill you, using 3 completely different weapons, fine-tuned to give you unique experience and encourage you to use different tactics with each of them.
-Don't forget about an upgdade system for 5 stats, 3 tiers of... anyway, you can test it by yourself [right now](/railroad-to-hell).
+While simple, it's absolutely complete: you have to break through dozens of waves of pumpkins that trying to kill you, using 3 completely different weapons, fine-tuned to give you the unique experience and encourage you to use different tactics with each of them.
+Don't forget about an upgrade system for 5 stats, 3 tiers of... anyway, you can test it by yourself [right now](/railroad-to-hell).

 ### Wait a minute, what the *hell*?
 Isn't Voxel Tycoon an economy strategy about transportation and factories in a friendly voxel world?
 ...you may be asking yourself at this point.
 And it's about that for sure! **Railroad to Hell 3** is completely independent project (we call it a *spin-off* just for fun).
-Which, hovewer, was intended to not just ententartain but to provide some important benefits to the development of Voxel Tycoon as well.
+Which, however, was intended to not just entertain but to provide some important benefits to the development of Voxel Tycoon as well.

 First of all, we chose completely different genre and setting for a reason.
-It allowed us to test the extensibility of the engine, i.e. how far mods can be pushed to add new functionaly, or change existant.
+It allowed us to test the extensibility of the engine, i.e. how far mods can be pushed to add new functionality, or change existent.
 While RTH3 is not true mod at the moment, eventually (some time after the VT alpha release) we want to convert it to complete example that demonstrates modding using both content and custom scripting ways.

 > RTH3 uses the same save data as its big brother.
 This means that when VT will out you could shoot some pumpkins in your own worlds by providing saved games to RTH3.